 Alison brings over 25 years of experience with international development and non-governmental organisations.
 She is currently CEO of Age International, and in that role is also part of Age UK’s senior leadership team.
 She was previously Managing Director of Sense International, working for and with people with disabilities.

 Before that she held senior roles at the International Planned Parenthood Federation, UNICEF UK, Bond and CAFOD.
 Her work on human rights has seen her travel extensively.
 Alison is a member of the BBC Charity Appeals Advisory Committee and the Disasters Emergency Committee.

 Alison is proud to serve on the Fairtrade Foundation’s People Safeguarding and Remuneration and Nominations sub-committees.

 Alison is passionate about the difference Fairtrade makes and the crucial role of public campaigning, advocacy and innovative partnerships in the Foundation’s work.

-member elected trustee
+Member elected trustee

 David is a retired City solicitor, having been a partner at Herbert Smith Freehills from 1994, specialising in corporate finance, board and governance matters.
 Retiring from legal practice in 2018, David now divides his time between a number of non-executive roles.

 David has supported Christian Aid, one of Fairtrade’s UK founders, in a variety of roles over the last decade.
 He has been a trustee of Christian Aid Kenya since 2016.
-His experience in enterprise development work, such a is led by Christian Aid in East Africa, has been a valuable base for his input into the work of the Foundation.
+His experience in enterprise development work, such as is led by Christian Aid in East Africa, has been a valuable base for his input into the work of the Foundation.